Arkansas AG extends fight against generic drug price hike

 LITTLE ROCK, Ark.
-(KNWA) — Arkansas Attorney General Leslie Rutledge is joining a multi-state amended complaint against Teva Pharmaceuticals and 19 of the nation’s largest generic drug manufacturers, a news release states.
+(KFTA) — Arkansas Attorney General Leslie Rutledge is joining a multi-state amended complaint against Teva Pharmaceuticals and 19 of the nation’s largest generic drug manufacturers, a news release states.

 The release state the lawsuit alleges a broad conspiracy to artificially inflate and control prices, reduce competition and unreasonably restrain trade for more than 100 different generic drugs.